pinzon1992/simplehtmlonlineeditor/README.md

 # simplehtmlonlineeditor
-This is a simple html online editor, similar to try it editor.
+This is a simple HTML editor, made in JavaScript and HTML, similar to Tryit editor.

 #DEMO